-➤ Disabled Disables this function.
-(Default)

-Move the mouse to turn on the system.
+- Disabled Disables this function.
+(Default) - Move Move the mouse to turn on the system.

-▶ Double Click Double click on left button on the mouse to turn on the system.
+Double Click Double click on left button on the mouse to turn on the system.

-ு ErP
+∽ ErP

 Determines whether to let the system consume least power in S5 (shutdown) state.
-(Default: Disabled) Note: When this item is set to Enabled, the following functions will become unavailable: Resume by Alarm, PME event wake up, power on by mouse, power on by keyboard, and wake on LAN.
+(Default: Disabled) Note: When this item is set to Enabled, the following functions will become unavailable: Resume by Alarm, power on by mouse, and power on by keyboard.

-→ Soft-Off by PWR-BTTN
+∽ Soft-Off by PWR-BTTN